Chillsmeit/chillsmeit.com/content/authors/Bernardo Melo/_index.md

 My mosts recents projects were:</br>
 Upgrading my Home Network to the next level with a Recursive DNS (Unbound), Domain/Tracker Blocker & DHCP (PiHole), my own personal Home VPN, Media Server and Cloud Storage.
 And to top it of, reverse proxies with nginx for easy access.</br>
 </br>
+Future Planed Projects:</br>
-Future Planed Projects: Setting up a PfSense Router and upgrading my Media Server & Cloud Storage to a QNAP with TrueNAS (RAIDZ) or a Zigma Board with Open Media Vault and Casa OS with Seagate EXOS HDDs.
+Setting up a PfSense Router and upgrading my Media Server & Cloud Storage to a QNAP with TrueNAS (RAIDZ) or a Zigma Board with Open Media Vault and Casa OS with Seagate EXOS HDDs.

 Feel free to *[contact](#contact)* 🗣️ me directly.

+**Interests:**
+  - Linux Distros
+  - Networking
+  - Privacy
+  - Hardware
+  - Android
+  - Open Source